Tag Archives: Hugh Grant

 Unfortunately, Death to 2020 also had me nodding off to sleep a few times.
 A reality I can blame on the above reasons, and the fact that my favourite comics already helped me laugh at 2020, a little closer to when much of the madness was happening.

 I say give Death to 2020 a chance if you’re curious.
-You may not be as avid a consumer of current comedy as myself.
+After all, you may not be as avid a consumer of current comedy as I am.

 Happy Film Loving and a fantastic 2021!